In-Place Initializable Arrays: Introduction

+A normal array is obviously an initializable array since it fundamentally supports the $\opread$ and $\opwrite$ operations in constant worst-case time, and $\opinit$ can be implemented by calling $\opwrite$ for all $\N$ positions in $\Theta(\N)$ time.
+Note that $\opinit$ does not necessarily have to call $\opwrite$ $\N$ times, and it only has to behave as if it does that.
+That is, when $\opread(i)$ is called, it only has to return the initial value $v$ of the last initialization $\opinit(v)$ if $\opwrite(i, v^\prime)$ was not called after the last initialization; otherwise, it returns $v^\prime$ of the last write $\opwrite(i, v^\prime)$.

-\kgnote*{掛け算を許す？}{We assume the word RAM model with word size $w=\Omega(\log N)$, where addition, subtraction, bit-shift, bitwise}, and bit-repeat~\footnote{ A bit-repeat operation copies a given value of $\celbit < w$ bits at $\floor{w / \celbit}$ times to a word of $w$ bits.
-The circuit complexity of the bit-repeat operation is simple, but it is not implemented by popular CPUs.
-However, the operation can be replaced by the multiplication, which is major and is implemented by popular CPUs but whose circuit complexity is more complex than that of a bit-repeat operation. } operations on constant number of words take constant worst case time, and we also assume that $\celbit \in O(w)$.
-This implies that any index of $\Zd$ of length $\N$ is represented in at most constant number of words, and that addition, subtraction, bit-shift, bitwise, and bit-repeat operations on $\celbit$ bits also take constant worst case time.
-We focus on the space over $\N \celbit$ bits, we say extra space, to measure the performance of algorithms to implement an initializable array $\Zd$ because $\Zd$ is an extension of a normal array $\Ad$ and must be implemented on a target normal array $\Ad$ of $\N \celbit$ bits and additional extra space.
-Moreover, we account only dynamic values for the space of algorithms, e.g. an initial value or writable auxiliary arrays.
-On the other hand, we do not account static values that can be embedded into a program, e.g. an array length or some parameters of algorithms.
+We assume the word RAM model with $w \in \Omega(\log N)$ bits word size that usual arithmetic and bitwise operations on a word take constant worst-case time, and we also assume that $\celbit \in O(w)$.
+We focus on and evaluate the additional extra space over $\N \celbit$ bits because the $\N \celbit$ bits space is the trivial lower bound.
+Moreover, we account only the dynamic values for the space of algorithms, e.g., the space for an initial value or auxiliary arrays.
+Conversely, we do not account static values that can be embedded into a program, e.g., the space for the length of the array or certain static parameters of algorithms.

+Initializable arrays have been studied since the 1970s.
+A folklore algorithm supporting all the operations in constant worst-case time was first mentioned (but not described) in the study by Aho et al.~\cite[Ex.
+2.12]{AhoHU74}.
+The complete description was later presented in the studies by Mehlhorn~\cite[Sec.
+III.8.1]{Mehlhorn84} and Bentley~\cite[Column 1]{Bentley86}.
+The most technical point of implementing the efficient initializable arrays is how to memorize information whether each element of $\Z$ was overwritten after the last initialization.
+The folklore algorithm memorizes the information by using the chain technique, which represents bi-directional links in two auxiliary arrays.
+It requires $2\celbit(\N+1)$ extra bits.
+Navarro~\cite{Navarro12, Navarro13} reduced the space to $\N + o(\N)$ extra bits without increasing the time complexities.
+Their algorithm combined the folklore algorithm with a bitmap technique using a bit array $\Array{B}$ of length $\N$ such that $\Array{B}[i]$ is $1$ if and only if the $i$-th element of the array has been written from the last initialization.